Join us at Monster SCALE Summit for 50+ engineering talks and trainings | Free & online March 11-12 | Register now

 PART I: A COMPREHENSIVE DESCRIPTION OF THE INFORMATION PRACTICES:

-(A) CATEGORIES OF PERSONAL INFORMATION WE COLLECT
+(A) CATEGORIES OF PERSONAL INFORMATION WE COLLECT & DISCLOSURE OF PERSONAL INFORMATION FOR BUSINESS PURPOSE

-We collect Personal Information which is defined under the CCPA as any information that identifies, relates to, describes, references, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer, household or device, all as detailed in the table below.
+We collect Personal Information which is defined under the CCPA refers to as any information that identifies, relates to, describes, references, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer, household or device, all as detailed in the table below.

 Personal Information further includes Sensitive Personal Information (“SPI”) as detailed in the table below.